 Outcome of the engagement: The manager acknowledged the poor GRESB performance and confirmed a concerted effort would be made to improve data collection through tenant negotiations to include data sharing provisions within new lease contracts, and through the pursuit of technological solutions to automate tenant utility data.
-The Fund's 2022 GRESB scores and data have shown a marked improvement, with the Fund recording the third largest increase in its headline GRESB score of the balanced UK property funds we monitor.
-The biggest improvements came from the Fund's scores in Energy and GHG with the manager materially increasing data coverage from 16% to 45%.
+The Fund's 2023 GRESB scores and data have shown a marked improvement over the last two years, with the Fund recording substantial increase both in terms of data coverage and its headline GRESB score.
+The biggest improvements came from the Fund's scores in Energy and GHG.
+However, the Fund continues to rank low amongst its peers and Aegon will therefore continue to press for further actions and progression to improve the Fund's ESG credentials.